grusin-db/uc-azure-account-scim-sync/README.md

   --spn_key "[redacted]"
 ```

 and run it, it will use groups defined in `.aad_state.json` file.

+For more verbosity add `--verbose`, or `--dry-run` to just display list of changes

 **WARNING**: `ea_companion_mode` **flag MUST be set once and not changed when terraform has ran for first time (has a state file)**